Pirate radio: Free radio

 Another variation on the term pirate radio came about during the "Summer of Love" in San Francisco during the 1960s.
-These were "Free radio", which usually referred to secret and unlicensed land-based transmissions.
+"Free radio" usually referred to secret and unlicensed land-based transmissions.
 These were also tagged as being pirate radio transmissions.
 Free Radio was used only to refer to radio transmissions that were beyond government control, as was offshore radio in the UK and Europe.

 The term free radio was adopted by the Free Radio Association of listeners who defended the rights of the offshore radio stations broadcasting from ships and marine structures off the coastline of the United Kingdom.